-The Concord Pike (US 202) Corridor Master Plan has identified design elements that, if implemented, would: establish a mix of vertical and horizontal land uses; promote active storefronts with commercial and amenity uses at the street level; accommodate pedestrian-friendly multi-modal streets; encourage upper-story residential and office uses; and provide guidance in parking lot design and location.
-These reflect existing elements in the Unified Development Code (UDC), Appendix 7 - Guiding Principles for Development.
+The Concord Pike (US 202) Corridor Master Plan has identified design elements that, if implemented, would: establish a mix of vertical and horizontal land uses; promote active storefronts with commercial and amenity uses at the street level; accommodate pedestrianfriendly multimodal streets; encourage upperstory residential and office uses; and provide guidance in parking lot design and location.
+These reflect existing elements in the Unified Development Code (UDC), Appendix 7 -Guiding Principles for Development.
 New Castle County should revise the redevelopment provisions of the UDC so as to encourage redevelopment consistent with the principles of The Concord Pike (US 202) Corridor Master Plan and the Guiding Principles for Development.

-Zoning Recommendation 2: Encourage Neighborhood Preservation through Land Use Policy

-The Concord Pike (US 202) Corridor Master Plan has identified a number of neighborhoods adjacent to the commercial corridor.
-These have residential Future Land Use designations and are zoned Neighborhood Conservation, which applies to neighborhoods or planned areas whose character was established prior to the adoption of the UDC.
+Zoning Recommendation 2: Encourage Neighborhood Preservation through Land Use Policy whose character was established prior to the adoption of the UDC.
 New Castle County Code calls for these areas to be protected or conserved.
 The County should continue land use policy that further encourages conservation and preservation of these neighborhoods' character.
-Should neighborhoods seek to further integrate adjacent non-residential development within the fabric of their community the UDC empowers the community to pursue a Neighborhood reservation Overlay District that provides, where appropriate, residents with further opportunity to guide such development.
+Should neighborhoods seek to further integrate adjacent non-residential development within the fabric of their community the UDC empowers the community to pursue a Neighborhood Reservation Overlay District that provides, where appropriate, residents with further opportunity to guide such development.